 One of the SBA loan requirements unique to the 504 program is that you have to use the money for real estate purchase, construction, or development.
 It’s also available for updating your machinery or equipment.
 With a $20 million loan cap, it’s one of the largest sources of funding available for those big business growth periods that veteran businesses experience.

 Of course, with a big loan comes lengthy requirements, including very good to excellent credit, demonstration of some large revenue numbers, company assets, collateral, and some money down in the form of a property down payment or cash security to show you can pay off the loan.

 The loan is also called a CDC loan because only 40% of the money is funded by the SBA.
 The other part is offered up by a Certified Development Company (CDC) – a nonprofit that focuses on promoting economic development in its community.
 These partners are regulated by the SBA and work with lenders and banks to help issue small business loans and grow economies.

 You get 10 to 20 years to repay, so not quite as long as when you buy personally mortgaged property.
+Because of the low interest rates, the SBA loan payment can be quite reasonable.
 For the right veteran-owned business, however, it’s a secure way to get those with high revenues and a proven track record the significant funding they need for those large projects and expansions.